13701174_10103158710675770_5513531665227336237_o.jpg

 PhD Student

 My project focuses on honey bee genetics and breeding.
 In particular, I am studying how genetic diversity plays a role in bee fitness at the individual, colony, and population level—and how we can use that information to improve breeding programs.
 After starting as a backyard beekeeper, I worked in the commercial pollination and queen rearing industries before becoming a researcher.
-I plans to continue bee breeding after graduating.
+I plan to continue bee breeding after graduating.

 BATphoto1.png